Design & Construction

 Concrete Panels or concrete parapet and ring the tank edge to visually extend the wall above the roof.
 This technique is typically used when masking the concrete dome is desired for low profile tanks and/or partially buried tanks.

-Brick facing is installed on tanks in a similar manner to brick facing for buildings.
+Brick facing is similarly installed on tanks to brick facing for buildings.
 The brick is non-structural and supported by a brick ledge integral with the wall/footing.
-Brick is commonly utilized to blend the tank in with other similarly brick faced structures such as pump stations or treatment buildings.
+Brick is commonly utilized to blend the tank in with other similarly brick-faced structures such as pump stations or treatment buildings.

 EXTERIOR INSULATION & FINISHING SYSTEM

 Commonly known as EIFS, this architectural system provides the greatest flexibility of design and color.
-Detailed shapes and textures can be constructed to disguise the tank as a building, monument or with intricate patterns.
+We can construct detailed shapes and textures to disguise the tank as a building, monument, or intricate pattern.